Skip to main content

 Interactive replies

 Slack can render agent-authored interactive reply controls, but this feature is disabled by default.
+For new agent, CLI, and plugin output, prefer the shared presentation buttons or select blocks.
+They use the same Slack interaction path while also degrading on other channels.
 Enable it globally:

 {